siarw/siarw.github.io/house-for-sale.md

 A veranda wraps around the back and side of the house, where you can enjoy a cup of coffee in the morning and listen to the birds.
 Everything around you is green!
 You don't hear any traffic; a car passes by maybe three times a day.
 At night it is dead quiet, you won't hear dogs barking, just the crickets, frogs and owls.

 Next to the house is an open shed (3.0 x 3.3 m) with shelving units.
+The shed could be made into a closed area if desired.

-The garden is about 750 m2 and has several olive trees (you can harvest the olives and take them to the press and then enjoy your own olive oil!), an apple tree, lemon tree, fig tree, strawberry trees (medronheiros) and grape vines.
+The plot is about 750 m2 (see map below) and has several olive trees (you can harvest the olives and take them to the press and then enjoy your own olive oil!), an apple tree, lemon tree, fig tree, strawberry trees (medronheiros) and grape vines.
 We made our own small vegetable garden, where we grew tomatoes, courgettes, peppers, various cabbages, broccoli, lettuce and cucumbers.

 The village has no café or shops.
 Two or three times a week the baker drives by, on Tuesdays a fish truck and on Wednesday afternoons a mobile mini market with all sorts of supplies.
 The sweet and helpful Portuguese villagers regularly leave bags of fruit and vegetables on your doorstep and constantly invite you for a glass of wine (which they make themselves!).
 A two-minute walk away is a holiday villa with pool owned by a Dutch couple, part of which is rented out to mainly Dutch tourists.
 Handy for when you don't want/can't have guests in your own house.